Poststratification

 + income[d] * psi);

 Here d is the loop variable looping over states.
-This ensures that the poststratification formula matches the likelihood formula.
+This ensures that the poststratification formula matches the model formula.

 Back to top